Arithmetic bigness and a uniform Bogomolov-type result: Uniform Bogomolov-type theorem

 Let us first explain the N\'eron--Tate height.
 Let $C$ be a geometrically integral, smooth and projective curve of genus $g>1$ over $K$.
 Take a point $x_0\in C(\OK)$.
 Denote by $J$ the Jacobian variety of $C$ over $K$.
 The theta divisor $\theta_{x_0}$ is defined as the image of the morphism

 Then $\Theta=\CO(\theta_{x_0}+[-1]^*\theta_{x_0})$ is a symmetric and ample line bundle on $J_\OK$.
-By Lemma \ref{isomorphism}(3), the isomorphism class of $\Theta$ is independent of the choice of $x_0$ actually descends to a line bundle on $J$.
+By Theorem \ref{isomorphism}(4), the isomorphism class of $\Theta$ is independent of the choice of $x_0$ and actually descends to a line bundle on $J$.
 Moreover, the current definition of $\Theta$ is also compatible with that of Definition \ref{qqq}.

 The N\'eron--Tate height $\wh h:J(\ol K)\to \RR$ is defined by $\ds\wh h=\frac12 \wh h_{\Theta}$; the canonical height $\wh h_\Theta:J(\ol K)\to \RR$ is defined by Tate's limiting argument from a Weil height of $\Theta$; the Weil height is induced by the classical height $h:\BP^n(\ol K) \to \RR$ as follows.